storyprotocol/registered-modules/README.md

    - Mainnet Module address: `0x6d9d51a444c8318e8840e75dab7ed81b5a714610`
    - My module is immutable: yes
    - My module is using an upgradeable proxy: no
-   - My module has been verified on the block explorer: yes
+   - My module has been verified on the block explorer (required): yes
    - Summary of my module: Hook for allowing a licensor to gate which addresses can mint a license.
 The licensor can add/remove an address at any time.
    - GitHub repository with source code and tests: https://github.com/jacob-tucker/license-caller-whitelist-hook
    ```